gordievvlad/Practice/Documentation/Software Requirements Specification.md

 ![](Withdrawal_Products_Warehouses.PNG)

 Pic.
-1.5 Distribute products to warehouses.
+1.5 Withdrawal products from warehouses.

 <b>When distribute products, the following
 details is selected:</b>